-Interest, dividend and investment income consists of income earned from cash and cash equivalents in bank accounts, and investments made in marketable debt securities.
+Interest, dividend and investment income consists of income earned from cash and cash equivalents in bank accounts and investments made in marketable debt securities.

-Interest expense is related to the Notes, interest expense on notes payable related to building and capital lease obligations for data centers.
+Interest expense is related to the Notes and notes payable related to building and capital lease obligations for data centers.